taisti/Recommender/README.md

       The output is dict that contains the ingredient embedding generated with the use of different models in pickle format.
 5. Optionally perform inference by running the ``inference.py --embedding_path <path to the ingredient embeddings dictionary> --source_token <name of the ingredient for which you want to find the most similar substitutes> --topn <number of substitutes you want to find for given ingredient>``

+6. If the original dataset is too large for the training, we can split it for N equal sized datasets with the use of:
+    ``python divide_dataset.py --dataset_path <path to the original dataset> --n_pieces <number of pieces you want to divide your dataset into>